 About the Opportunity

-Cram is Growing with several exciting new projects and we are seeking a Team Leader to join us!
+Cram is growing and we are seeking a Team Leader to join us!
 Reporting to the Manager of Client Operations, your primary responsibilities will see you leading a team of support staff working in the Community and in Supported independent Accommodation.
 You’ll oversee the provision of person-centred support services including personal care, social support and capacity building to ensure that each participant reaches their goals.

 You’ll play a key role in the implementation of individualised programs, organisational projects, creating a positive and informed culture, and supporting your team to be the best they can be.
-You will be working with a driven and collaborative group of Team Leaders and Senior Management to achieve the organisation’s strategic goals and expansion.
-Your role will involve working closely with the Registered Nurse and other allied health professionals, with the overall aim of ensuring our participants receive exceptional care and support.
+You will be working with a driven and collaborative group of Team Leaders and Senior Management to achieve the organisation’s strategic goals and expansion whilst driving a culture of excellence.
+Your role will involve working closely with Cram's Registered Nurse and other allied health professionals, with the overall aim of ensuring our participants receive exceptional care and support.

 Day-to-day responsibilities will include (but are not limited to):